smtifahim/Loading-Simple-SCKAN/sckan-to-simple-sckan/readme.md

   * Updating these files would require the knowledge of updated relational properties used in NPO for SCKAN.
     * Add or update any prefixes in `sparql-query/simple-sckan-constructs.rq` based on the updated  `npo-merged.ttl`.
   * Otherwise, these two files do not need to be replaced or updated too frequently.
+* The INSERT queries to simplify the queries for `part of`, `surrounds`, `supplies` relations.
+  * These queries are stored under `sparql-query` directory
+  * simplified-partial order query is stored under `sparql-query/simplified-partial-order-queries.rq` which is used to simplify the partial order representation of axonal paths using an rdf-star relation called `hasNextNode`.

 ### Output Files